 Her research interests focus on bilingual development and, in particular, on change, deterioration and stability in the native language of migrants who become dominant in the language of the environment (this process is called first language attrition, see also languageattrition.org).
 Her recent work focusses on the impact of personal factors such as the age at migration and working memory capacities on these processes.
 Together with Barbara Kopke of the University of Toulouse she has organised a series of conferences and conference panels and edited a number of books and special issues of journals on this topic.

 Monika has been the PI on a number of projects funded by the German Science Foundation (DFG) and the Dutch Organisation for Research (NWO).
-At present, she is supervising two NWO projects: one on the age effect in bilingual development, and one on international adoption and language development.
+She is currently a Co-I on a research project on Vulnerable Native Grammars (PI Prof. Laura Domínguez, University of Southampton).